 The emphasis in most of the laboratories is on the basic principles and technology of "remote sensing" - figuring out what something is like without touching it - as this is fundamental to astronomical and planetary geochemical exploration.

 text MOONS & PLANETS, by William K. Hartmann; fourth edition, Wadsworth Publishing Company; or fifth edition, Brooks/Cole Publishing Company.
 We will "work our way" through most of the book.
 There will be a schedule of assignments to be read before each class meeting.
 Keep up!
 The book requires careful chewing and digesting- you cannot expect to read it all at one sitting!
-The book was used recently, so used copies are available, and there are five copies on reserve in the library.
+The book was used recently, so used copies are available, and there are four copies on reserve in the library.
 There is also a special journal for recording your observations of the sky which you should obtain at the bookstore.

 classroom activities The class meetings will be used for questioning, lecture, demonstration, and discussion of the topics above.

 labs Labs will meet weekly for 80 minutes.
 Each lab will involve a brief "writeup" due at a designated time, often at the end of the period or at the next class meeting.
 DO NOT SLEEP IN AND ATTEMPT TO COME TO A LAB SECTION OTHER THAN YOUR OWN.
 THE CLASS IS TOO BIG TO ALLOW THAT.
 COME TO YOUR OWN SECTION AND COME ON TIME.
 IF YOU ARE MORE THAN TEN MINUTES LATE I RESERVE THE RIGHT TO LOCK YOU OUT AND YOU WILL HAVE "MISSED" THE LAB.
-NO LAB MAKEUPS WILL BE PERMITTED WITHOUT A FORMAL "DEANS' EXCUSE".
+NO LAB MAKEUPS WILL BE PERMITTED WITHOUT A FORMAL "DEANS' NOTICE".

 homework A homework problem will be distributed each week and due the following week.
 The primary purpose of these is to give practice with techniques demonstrated in class but not used in the labs.